nivedr/nivedr.github.io/index.md

 Updates
 ======

+*April 2023:* I taught a guest lecture for Statistical Machine Learning (ECE 6254) at Georgia Tech.

-*April 2023:* I presented our work on pruning for matrix sensing at Georgia Tech
+*April 2023:* I presented our work on pruning for matrix sensing at Georgia Tech.

 *January 2023*: I presented our recent work on nonlinear bandits at Google Research India and MSR India.

+*November 2022:* I will be at Neurips 2022.
+Hit me up if you will be around!

+*October 2022:* I gave a talk on nonlinear bandits at the WNCG group at UT Austin.

 *October 2022:* I will be participating in [AIDS LifeCycle 2023](https://www.aidslifecycle.org/).
 You can support me by clicking [here](https://do.nr/etse1d).
 Every little bit counts!